 A backup performed while a database application remains available for use.
-The database is placed into a special backup mode of operation for the time period of the data replication process.
+The database is placed into a special backup mode of operation for the time period that the backup application requires access to the original data objects.
+During this period, the database is fully operational, but there may be a small performance impact and log files may grow very quickly.
+For simple backup methods (non ZDB), backup mode is required for the whole backup period (~minutes/hours).
 For instance, for backup to tape, until streaming of data to tape is finished.
-During this period, the database is fully operational, but there may be a small performance impact and log files may grow very quickly.
-Normal database operation is resumed before potential post-backup operations are started.
+For ZDB methods, backup mode is required for the short period of the data replication process only (~seconds).
+Normal database operation can then be resumed for the rest of the backup process.
 In some cases, transaction logs may also have to be backed up to allow a consistent database to be restored.
 See also zero downtime backup (ZDB) and offline backup.